rse-council/researchsoftware.org/_posts/2021-04-02-RSE-financial-organizations.md

 interested in finding out about paths that get us to a place where we can begin financing our own website, media, events, etc.

-* Society of RSE: Is egistered with the UK Charity Commission as a Charitable Incorporated Organisation with Charity Number [1182455](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5125299).
+* Society of RSE: Is registered with the UK Charity Commission as a Charitable Incorporated Organisation with Charity Number [1182455](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5125299).
 As such, it has a bank account and annual reports finances to the government